 The steam juicer has 3 parts.
 Water is placed in the bottom part.
 The middle part catches the juice.
 It has a hose attached with a clamp to siphon off the juice into a jar.
 This middle part has a hole, sort of like a chimney, that allows the steam to move from the bottom of the steam juicer, through to middle part to the top layer.
 The top part is a strainer that allows the steam to penetrate the berries and aids them in releasing their juice.

 The juice trickles through the strainer holes and is caught in the second layer of the juicer.
 This second layer has contact with the boiling water in the pan below.
 Any juice caught in the middle pan is heated to pasteurization temperatures by the water below.
-Juice from the steam juicer can be transfered to sterilized and heated glass jars or juice bottles and vacuum sealed or processed in a boiling water bath canner for 10 minutes at sea level or 15 minutes above 1000 foot in elevation, for long term, safe storage.
+Juice from the steam juicer can be transferred to sterilized and heated glass jars or juice bottles and vacuum-sealed or processed in a boiling water bath canner for 10 minutes at sea level or 15 minutes above 1000 feet in elevation, for long-term, safe storage.

 Elderberries that are juiced in a steam juicer have any cyanide in the berries evaporated out.
 The elderberry juice from the steam juicer is completely free of cyanide compounds and safe for consumption.